M1 motorway: First section, 1959

+Charnwood Forest protest

+In 1956 it was announced that the proposed route, from Misterton with Walcote to Markfield, would go right through the middle of the much-loved beauty spots of Charnwood Forest in the Borough of Charnwood.
+32,000 signatures of the 'Save Charnwood' petition were sent to parliament on 19 March 1958.

+The proposed unpopular route, in Charnwood, was opposed by the Leicestershire Ramblers Association, but not by Leicestershire County Council.
+This proposed route would never have got through a public enquiry.
+An alternative route was go to through the Soar Valley.

+The altered route, to mostly avoid Charnwood Forest, was published on Wednesday 17 September 1958.
+The controversial £12m motorway section opened on Friday 22 January 1965 at the Leicester Forest East services, with the Bishop of Leicester in attendance.

 Rugby to Leeds, 1965 to 1968

 The continuation of the motorway from junction 18 towards Yorkshire was carried out as a series of extensions between 1965 and 1968.
 Diverging from the A5, the motorway takes a more northerly route through the East Midlands, via Leicester, Loughborough, Nottingham to Sheffield, where the M18 splits from the M1 at junction 32 to head to Doncaster.

+In February 1964, at Lockington, Leicestershire, a 150 lb German bomb was found in the construction.

 Originally, the M1 was planned to end at Doncaster but it was decided to make what was going to be the "Leeds and Sheffield Spur" into the primary route, with the 11 mi section to the A1(M) south of Doncaster given the separate motorway number M18.

-From junction 32, the motorway passes Sheffield, Rotherham, Barnsley and Wakefield, reaching the original end of the motorway at (the original) Junction 44 to the east of Leeds.
+From junction 32, the motorway passes Sheffield, Rotherham, Barnsley and Wakefield, reaching the original end of the motorway at (the original) junction 44 to the east of Leeds.
 There were plans to route the M1 from just south of junction 42, where it interchanges with the M62, round the west of Leeds to the A1 at Dishforth.
 The chosen route passes to the east of Leeds.
 With the M62 and M621, the M1 forms a ring of motorways around the south of Leeds.